muritane/coordination-architecture/legitimacy_authority_respect.md

 ## Informal Authority and Shadow Legitimacy

-In many systems, effective action flows through:
+In practice, coordination often flows through:

-* reputational authority,
+- reputational authority,
-* historical credibility,
+- historical credibility,
-* demonstrated competence,
+- demonstrated competence,
-* perceived alignment with group interest.
+- perceived alignment with group interest.

-This “shadow” legitimacy often sustains coordination even when formal authority is weak.
+This “shadow legitimacy” sustains execution even when formal authority is weak.

 Ignoring it produces brittle reorganizations and symbolic control.

 ---

-## Failure Modes
+## Structural Failure Modes

 Recurring failure patterns include:

-* assuming authority guarantees acceptance,
+- assuming authority guarantees acceptance,
-* mistaking silence for consent,
+- mistaking silence for consent,
-* confusing deference with respect,
+- confusing deference with respect,
-* overusing authority to bypass coordination,
+- overusing authority to bypass coordination,
-* delegating authority without transferring legitimacy,
+- delegating authority without transferring legitimacy,
-* demanding respect instead of rebuilding legitimacy,
+- demanding respect instead of rebuilding legitimacy,
-* moralizing resistance instead of pricing risk.
+- moralizing resistance instead of pricing risk.

-These failures are **structural**, not personal.
+These are **structural failures**, not personal ones.

 ---

-## Relationship to Architecture and Option Space
+## Architectural Perspective

-From an architectural perspective:
+From an architectural standpoint:

-* authority defines *what may be changed*,
+- authority defines *what may be changed*,
-* legitimacy defines *what can be changed without backlash*,
+- legitimacy defines *what can be changed without backlash*,
-* respect defines *what can be changed without triggering verification*.
+- respect defines *what can be changed without triggering verification*.

-Architectural judgment therefore includes:

-* conserving legitimacy,
-* spending respect sparingly,
-* sequencing actions to rebuild both,
-* avoiding moves that force legitimacy tests prematurely.

-This is **option-space management at the social layer**.
+Managing these constraints is **option-space management at the social layer**.

 ---

 ## Indirect Indicators

-Legitimacy and respect cannot be measured directly, but indicators include:
+Legitimacy and respect cannot be measured directly, but early signals include:

-* increasing demand for justification,
+- increased demand for justification,
-* replacement of discretion with process,
+- replacement of discretion with process,
-* rising coordination overhead for small changes,
+- rising coordination overhead for small changes,
-* expanded visibility or reporting requirements,
+- expanded visibility or reporting requirements,
-* defensive interpretation of benign actions.
+- defensive interpretation of benign actions.

-These signals usually appear **before** outright blockage.
+These signals usually appear **before** overt blockage.

 ---

 ## Status

-This document is intentionally incomplete.

-It reflects recurring patterns, not settled theory.
+This document captures recurring patterns, not settled theory.

 Its usefulness depends on:

-* exposure to real coordination failure,
+- exposure to real coordination failure,
-* willingness to revise assumptions,
+- willingness to revise assumptions,
-* resistance to turning it into doctrine.
+- resistance to moral substitution.

-If it feels obvious or comfortable, it is likely missing context.
+If it feels obvious, it is likely incomplete.

 ---

 ## Closing

 Respect is not politeness.
 Legitimacy is not being right.
 Authority is not strength.

 All three are mechanisms for **containing risk in systems that cannot tolerate constant negotiation**.

 Understanding them does not grant control.
 It reduces surprise.

 That reduction is often the difference between motion and deadlock.